-Basically, you just find a large rectangular platter and arrange the blueberries in a small square in the top left corner then make a few rows of watermelon or strawberries and fill the space in between the rows with greek yogurt whipped cream.
+Basically, you just find a large rectangular platter and arrange the blueberries in a small square in the top left corner then make a few rows of watermelon or strawberries and fill the space in between the rows with Greek yogurt whipped cream.

-If you want to be fancy, you can fill a zip-top bag with some whipped cream and cut a little whole in the corner.
+If you want to be fancy, you can fill a zip-top bag with some whipped cream and cut a little hole in the corner.
 Then squeeze out little dots over the blueberries for the stars in your "flag"

 And voila! you have an adorable, easy, and festive 4th of July snack/appetizer/dessert.

 You can use strawberries in place of the watermelon.

 But I'm pretty sure I consumed over 5 pounds of strawberries in 3 days and suggested we use watermelon to change the "red" up in our red white and blue-themed dishes.

 You don't have to make the Greek yogurt whipped cream if you don't want to.
 Any whipped cream will work; you'll need about 3 cups.